redphx/better-xcloud/README.md

 - Screenshot's resolution & quality depend on the quality of the stream at the moment.
 - Screenshot doesn't touch UI, notification bar... only the gameplay.
 - There might be a slight delay.
+- ⚠️ It's not possible to map the Share/Screenshot button on your controller to this feature.

 ### How to capture screenshot
 1. Enable this feature in setting.